neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="/docs/extensions/pg_tiktoken" description="Tokenize data in your Postgres database using the OpenAI tiktoken library" icon="app-store" icon="app-store">pg_tiktoken</a>

 <a href="/docs/extensions/pgvector" description="Store vector embeddings and perform vector similarity search in Postgres.
-Supports ivfflat and hnsw indexing." icon="app-store" icon="app-store">pgvector</a>
+Supports ivfflat and hnsw indexing" icon="app-store" icon="app-store">pgvector</a>

 </DetailIconCards>